 While it's one of the best photo storage and sharing sites, those looking for one of the best Google Photos alternatives have plenty of options.
 Whether you are an amateur photographer or a seasoned pro using the latest mirrorless cameras, a secure and convenient solution from the best cloud storage providers is essential.

 The best Google Photos alternatives provide easy-to-use storage spaces enabling you to back up images from any device.
-Many allow users to tag and collate images, creating organized photo databases where pics can be searched through by date, type, subject, location, and more.
+Many allow users to tag and collate images, creating organized photo databases where pics can be searched by date, type, subject, location, and more.

-The best Google Photos alternatives available
+The top 3 best Google Photos alternatives right now

-Dropbox has been an industry favourite since its inception in 2008.
+Dropbox has been an industry favorite since its inception in 2008.
 Like Microsoft OneDrive, Dropbox does not cater directly to photo storage users but offers a limited selection of features with some appealing advantages in terms of shareability and storage space.

 Free accounts (Basic) only include 2GB and are more suited to documents than albums of photos.
 However, they do have sharing and collaboration features as well as secure settings and apps for Windows, macOS, iOS, and Android.